dbsnapper/dbsnapper/docs/database-engines/mysql-docker.md

 ## Requirements

 The MySQL Docker engine has been tested with `mysql:8.0-oracle` Docker image.
-But should be compatible with any recent version of the MySQL Docker image that incluedes the `mysqlsh` MySQL Shell client.
+But should be compatible with any recent version of the MySQL Docker image that includes the `mysqlsh` MySQL Shell client.

 ## Usage Notes